jvmahon/homebridge-hubitat/README.md

 ## 2. Setting Up MakerAPI

+Before the plugin will work, you must add "MakerAPI" to hubitat.

 * Under the Hubitat Web Interface, Click on Apps in the left side menu.
 * Click on the button +Add Built-In App
 * Select Maker API from the list of apps